 Initially I was apprehensive about travelling to Uganda; I was worried about leaving my children but also scared for what I might experience.
-We would be in Uganda for about 2 and half weeks as part of the Midwives At Maternity Azur (MAMA) team in Hoima.
+We would be in Uganda for two and half weeks as part of the Midwives At Maternity Azur (MAMA) team in Hoima.

 My worries didn’t last long.
 Upon arriving in Uganda I was greeted by the warm weather and welcomed by the hospital staff at Azur whom we’d be working with.
 Our accommodation was better than I expected; it was self-catering with all amenities.
 The water was sporadic and cold showers became a normal part of my daily routine, but I grew to enjoy them – who wants a hot shower in that heat anyway?